Risingson/eveeyedocs/docs/map/chain-mapping.md

 | Dotted line| Frigate sized |

 ## Add data to connections
-To add data to connections you can click wormhole connection lines or click wormholes in the solarsystem info pane within the "SIG" tab.
+To add data to connections you can right-click wormhole connection lines or click wormholes in the solarsystem info pane within the "SIG" tab.
 You can edit:<br>

  - Signature codes on both sides<br>